-Some examples of herbs and seeds that can be dehydrated are: anise, bay, celery, caraway, celery, chervil, coriander, cumin, dill, fennel, geranium, lemon balm, lemon verbena, lovage, marjoram, mustard oregano, rosemary, sage, summer savory, tarragon, thyme.
+Some examples of herbs and seeds that can be dehydrated are anise, bay, celery, caraway, celery, chervil, coriander, cumin, dill, fennel, geranium, lemon balm, lemon verbena, lovage, marjoram, mustard seeds, oregano, rosemary, sage, summer savory, tarragon, thyme and pumpkin seeds.

 How long does dehydrated food keep

 Shelf life of dehydrated fruit – 6 to 12 months

 Dehydrated fruit should be stored in an air-tight container such as freezer bags or mason jars.
 Stored in a cool, dry place such as the pantry fruit will last 6-12 months.
 If stored in the refrigerator, they should last 12-18 months.
 The exceptions are fruit like dried apple or banana chips, or dried figs which should be used within 3 months.

 Shelf life of dehydrated vegetables – 6 to 12 months

 Guidelines for storing vegetables are similar to fruit.
 Again, use airtight containers and store in a cool, dark place for 6-12 months of shelf life.
 To extend the storage time to the 12 to 18-month range, store refrigerated.